-Spills are inevitable so you’ll have to be ready for it.
+Stains and carpet, they go hand in hand, no matter how careful you are.
+Spills are inevitable, so you’ll have to be ready for it.

-But he still doesn’t know where to pee and would occasionally does it on the floor if he doesn’t have nappies on.
+I have a 2-year-old at home, and he’s adorable.
+But he still doesn’t know where to pee and would occasionally do it on the floor if he isn’t wearing nappies.

 Now you know what I mean.

 If you like to host a party at home with lots of people having fun, expect a few spills here and there.
 The worst part is you won’t see some of the spills until a few days (or even weeks) after, but don’t worry, I’ve got you covered.

 I’ll have a section here that’ll discuss how to remove caked-on stains with the help of an iron.

 Tip: Remember to always try these cleaning solutions in an inconspicuous area of a carpet to see if there will be discoloration.[toc]

 Know what type of stain you’re dealing with

 For this guide, I’ll be going through the processes of cleaning different types of carpet stains.
 Each type will require a nuanced method.